datalad/datalad-next/README.md

 - `git-remote-datalad-annex` is a Git remote helper to push/fetch to any location accessible by any git-annex special remote.
-- `git-annex-backend-XDLRA` (originally available from the `mihextras` extension) is a custom external git-annex backend used by git-remote-datalad-annex.
+- `git-annex-backend-XDLRA` (originally available from the `mihextras` extension) is a custom external git-annex backend used by `git-remote-datalad-annex`.
 A base class to facilitate development of external backends in Python is also provided.

 ## Summary of additional features for DataLad extension development

 - `serve_path_via_webdav` test decorator that automatically deploys a local WebDAV server.
-- `with_credential` test decorator that temporarily deploy a credential to the local credential system.
+- `with_credential` test decorator that temporarily deploys a credential to the local credential system.
 - Utilities for HTTP handling
-  - `probe_url()` to discover redirects and authentication requirements for an HTTP URL
+  - `probe_url()` discovers redirects and authentication requirements for an HTTP URL
-  - `get_auth_realm()` return a label for an authentication realm that can be used to query for matching credentials
+  - `get_auth_realm()` returns a label for an authentication realm that can be used to query for matching credentials
 - Utilities for special remote credential management:
-  - `get_specialremote_credential_properties()` inspects a special remote and return properties for querying a credential store for matching credentials
+  - `get_specialremote_credential_properties()` inspects a special remote and returns properties for querying a credential store for matching credentials
   - `update_specialremote_credential()` updates a credential in a store after successful use